OreBank/Microsoft-30Days-of-Learning/Week 2/ReadMe.md

 # PROJECT NAME
+Clean, Transform and Load data

 # PROJECT DESCRIPTION
+- To learn how to scrap web data into Power Bi
+- To learn how to use the Power Bi Power Query

 # DATA SOURCING
 The data was scrapped from the web using the URL: https://www.bankrate.com/retirement/best-and-worst-states-for-retirement/